fkavoosi/Serqet/README.md

 # Serqet
-A repository dedicated to an _Egyption_ Goddess
+A repository dedicated to an _Egyption_ Gods

 [//]: # (Comment line!!)
 [//]: <> (This is also a comment.)